Andy McCarthy and The Plot to Destroy A Presidency

 It was never recovered.

-They never collected the fingerprint that was in blood on the gate that was right above the footprints of the Bruno Molly Shoes in blood with blood drops coming from the right side of the shoe.
+Once I was sent to the Rockingham Estate, and the Bundy scene was left to Van Adder and Lang, they never collected the fingerprint that was in blood on the gate that was right above the footprints of the Bruno Molly shoes in blood with blood drops coming from the right side of the shoe.

-I'm sorry to digress here, but now you I'm interested again.
+I'm sorry to digress here, but now I'm interested again.

-Well, two months afterwards, I saw one of the detectives uh in the prosecution floor, uh going through the book, and I went up and said, uh, what'd that print come back?
+Well, two months afterwards, I saw one of the detectives in the prosecution floor going through the book, and I went up and said, would that print come back?

 The print come back and the blood.